Updated July 20th, 2019

 Some of the other listing agreements types cater towards For Sale By Owner Listing (FSBO), which have infamously poor outcomes, while others are illegal in certain states.

-to schedule a free, no-obligation consultation with a top-rated local real estate agent.
+Get in touch to schedule a free, no-obligation consultation with a top-rated local real estate agent.

 Let’s look at how each of the six different types of listing agreements compare to each other, and what they mean for you as a seller.

 What is a real estate listing agreement?